Sometimes there just doesn’t seem to be enough of me to go around.

-So I stretch a little further than I thought possible, and I keep going, and eventually things ease off a little.
+So I stretch a little further than even I thought possible, and I keep going, and eventually things ease off a little.

 Eventually the baby sleeps, the big girls sit and read to their brother, the fan goes on before the smoke alarm does, and the dishwasher gets stacked.

 Eventually the colour comes back to me and I feel like I exist again.

 I know I’ll be stretched again another day.
 I know I’ll be faced with the tough decisions and I know I’ll question our choices again.

 I just need to remind myself that if I just keep going, if I just stretch that little bit more, it will all work out in the end.
 There really is enough of me to go around because I am sure my stretchiness is based on love and I know I have plenty of that.